Adultery: Criticism of adultery laws

-Laws against adultery have been named as invasive and incompatible with principles of limited government (see Dennis J. Baker, The Right Not to be Criminalized: Demarcating Criminal Law's Authority (Ashgate) chapter 2).
+Laws against adultery have been named as invasive and incompatible with principles of limited government.
 Much of the criticism comes from libertarianism, the consensus among whose adherents is that government must not intrude into daily personal lives and that such disputes are to be settled privately rather than prosecuted and penalized by public entities.
 It is also argued that adultery laws are rooted in religious doctrines; which should not be the case for laws in a secular state.

 Historically, in most cultures, laws against adultery were enacted only to prevent women—and not men—from having sexual relations with anyone other than their spouses, with adultery being often defined as sexual intercourse between a married woman and a man other than her husband.
 Among many cultures the penalty was—and to this day still is, as noted below—capital punishment.
 At the same time, men were free to maintain sexual relations with any women (polygyny) provided that the women did not already have husbands or "owners".
 Indeed, בעל (ba`al), Hebrew for husband, used throughout the Bible, is synonymous with owner.
 These laws were enacted in fear of cuckoldry and thus sexual jealousy.
 Many indigenous customs, such as female genital mutilation and even menstrual taboos, have been theorized to have originated as preventive measures against cuckolding.
 This arrangement has been deplored by many modern intellectuals.